alexanderdurr/Spark_PySpark/README.md

 # Installing Spark/PySpark on Mac and Ways to Fix Some of the Common Errors
-I followed the majority steps from Michael Galarnyk's post [Install Spark on Mac (PySpark)](https://medium.com/@GalarnykMichael/install-spark-on-mac-pyspark-453f395f240b).
+I followed most of steps (open Jupyter Notebook by calling and initializing pyspark) from Michael Galarnyk's post [Install Spark on Mac (PySpark)](https://medium.com/@GalarnykMichael/install-spark-on-mac-pyspark-453f395f240b).
 But I've shortened the installation part by using Homebrew <br>
 I will also share my methods on fixing some of the common errors that you might encounter:
 - Unable to load native-hadoop library for your platform… using builtin-java classes where applicable
 - Java gateway process exited before sending the driver its port number